Microsoft Word, Excel, or PowerPoint users may be aware of macros but are not sure what happens when they are enabled.

 Macro attacks were prolific in the 90s, the most effective being the Melissa virus.
 This Microsoft Word macro would run automatically; read the first 50 people from the victim’s Outlook account; and send each contact a copy of the malware-infested file; flooding inboxes and slowing down email servers.

-In 2016, phishing emails titled “ATTN: Invoice” containing a macro-infected Word attachment were used to deliver the Locky ransomware; successfully taking 446,000 computer networks hostage, according to Palo Alto Networks.
+During 2016, phishing emails titled “ATTN: Invoice” containing a macro-infected Word attachment was used to deliver the Locky ransomware; successfully taking 446,000 computer networks hostage, according to Palo Alto Networks.
 And earlier this year, cybercriminals began targeting more Mac users with boobytrapped Office files; that would automatically download malware, access webcams, and read browser history when a user enables macros on the document.

 The best way to avoid these attacks is by disabling macros altogether.
 In most cases; Office products prevent macros from running by default.
 They open a protected view of the document with a notification that macros have been disabled unless you press the “Enable this content” option.

 To confirm this setting applies to you; click Options under the File menu, access Trust centre, then Macro Settings, and select “Disable all macros with notification.”
 This way, you can choose to enable macros on a case-by-case basis.